Seven Tips for Christmas Shopping in Aberdeen

 This tip is very important, as your shopping day in Aberdeen will soon fly by!
 Make sure before you arrive in Aberdeen that you write a list of the people you have to buy presents for and have a think about the kinds of gifts that they might like.
 It’s worth using Google Streetview to plan which shops you want to visit, and we’d highly recommend starting at the furthest shops from the ferry terminal and working your way back.

 You can find an overview of the shops within Union Square, The Trinity Centre and The Bon Accord and St Nicholas Shopping Centres on our Aberdeen Shopping Guide.
-Also remember Smyth’s Toy Superstore at the Beach Boulevard Retail Park and Toys R’ Us in Union Square for suitable presents for little ones!
+Also remember Smyth’s Toy Superstore at the Beach Boulevard Retail Park for suitable presents for little ones!

 5. Browse the Markets of Aberdeen for a Unique gift